 Here’s why the Serralves Foundation should be on your Porto bucket list: I can guarantee you there’s at least one thing you’re going to like about it.

-You can buy the 20€ online ticket to Serralves foundation that covers everything I mentioned to skip the lines.
+You can buy the online ticket to the Serralves foundation that covers everything I mentioned.
+It is expensive but oh-so-worth-it!

 How to get there: The 201, 203 and 207 buses stop right next to the Serralves Foundation.